Skip to main content

 A program’s impact on your health is determined by whether it triggers a short term, adaptive stress response or a long term, corrosive one.

 The system’s design is for intermittent activation.
 Problems arise when the stressor becomes chronic.
-A that feels coercive provides a persistent, low-grade signal of threat.
+A wellness program that feels coercive provides a persistent, low-grade signal of threat.
 The financial penalty for failing to meet a biometric target, the fear of health data privacy breaches, or the constant social pressure to participate keeps the HPA axis thermostat permanently switched on.

 This results in chronically elevated cortisol levels, a state the body was never designed to sustain.
 This sustained hormonal signal begins to corrode the very systems it was meant to protect, shifting the body from a state of thriving to a state of enduring.